kuko6/mtaa-sip-proxy/README.md

 # mtaa-sip-proxy
 ## Jakub Povinec

-V tomto zadaní sme mali pomocou ľubovoľnej knižnice vytvoriť proxy server, ktorý umožní telefonovanie medzi dvomi (alebo viacerými) SIP klientami.
+In this assignment, we were supposed to use any library to create a proxy server that will enable phone calls between two (or more) SIP clients.

-Zadanie som implementoval v jazyku Python 3.9.7.
-Použil som knižnicu [PySipFullProxy](https://github.com/tirfil/PySipFullProxy) a voľne dostupný klient [linphone](https://www.linphone.org).
+I implemented the assignment in Python 3.9.
+I used the [PySipFullProxy](https://github.com/tirfil/PySipFullProxy) library and the freely available [linphone](https://www.linphone.org) client.

-### proxy podporuje:
+### proxy supports:
-- [x] Registráciu účastníka
+- [x] Participant registration
-- [x] Vytáčanie, zvonenie, prijatie a ukončenie hovoru
+- [x] Dialing, ringing, accepting and ending a call
-- [x] Videohovor
+- [x] Video call
-- [x] Presmerovanie
+- [x] Redirection
-- [x] Konferenčný hovor
+- [x] Conference call
-- [x] Taktiež som zmenil niektoré SIP stavové kódy
+- [x] I also changed some SIP status codes

-### pcap súbory:
+### pcap files:
-- register.pcap -> obsahuje registráciu dvoch klientov
+- register.pcap -> contains the registration of two clients
-- hovor.pcapng -> obsahuje úspešný, neúspešný (Busy here, Decline), neobsahuje RTP packety
+- call.pcapng -> contains successful, unsuccessful (Busy here, Decline), does not contain RTP packets
-- hovor_rtp.pcapng -> obsahuje štandardný hovor medzi zariadením na ktorom je proxy, je to trochu neprehľadné ale sú tam aj RTP packety
+- hovor_rtp.pcapng -> contains a standard call between a device on which there is a proxy, it is a bit confusing, but there are also RTP packets
-- videohovor.pcapng -> obsahuje videohovor medzi dvomi zariadeniami, bez RTP
+- videocall.pcapng -> contains a video call between two devices, without RTP
-- videohovor_rtp.pcapng –> rovnako ako hovor_rtp.pcapng
+- videocall_rtp.pcapng –> same as call_rtp.pcapng
-- presmerovanie.pcapng -> obsahuje presmerovanie hovoru
+- forwarding.pcapng -> contains call forwarding
-- konferencny_hovor.pcapng -> obsahuje konferenčný hovor medzi tromi učastníkmi
+- conference_call.pcapng -> contains a conference call between three participants